AhireNilseh/getting_started_open_source_test/README.md

 If the project you're contributing too have multiple maintainers, and each of them allocates half an hour per day to do code review...
 Do you think your pull request of 150 lines (~45min of code review) will get reviewed this day?

-Now let's say that you make 3 independant pull requests of 50 lines each?
-Each of the maitainers will take care of one.
+Now let's say that you make 3 independent pull requests of 50 lines each?
+Each of the maintainers will take care of one.
 And in a day everything is merged :)

 Those three reasons add up.
 Keep in mind, a pull request of 5 lines takes 2~3 hours to be merged to a normal open source project (some reviewers will read it and merge it on their phone in the commute, because it takes one minute to review).
 Do 500 lines...
 Well, I hope you're ready to wait months.